Every First Day of May is celebrated as May Day or Traditional May Day to mark the arrival of Summer.

 May Day is celebrated in only some parts of Canada like British Columbia, Quebec, New Brunswick and Ontario.

-In Wales, May day is celebrated as “Calan Mai”.It starts with Bonfires, dancing and decorating houses with flowers.
+In Wales, celebrated as “Calan Mai”.It starts with Bonfires, dancing and decorating houses with flowers.

 In Belgium, it’s a public holiday since 1948.